tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

   its storage array that we want to access and it can output that piece of information called Data on the bus, we class that as READ
 * <img src="./img/26.png" alt="alt text" width="500" height="300">
-* Access time: the time after DRAM compates the address (after COL) and until the end of the READ (which the CPU can then access the data from.)
+* **Access time**: the time after DRAM compates the address (after COL) and until the end of the READ (which the CPU can then access the data from.)
 * <img src="./img/27.png" alt="alt text" width="500" height="300">
-* READ latency: It is beginning from the ROW until the end of READ.
+* **READ latency**: It is beginning from the ROW until the end of READ.
     * This helps us to understand how fast can read data from memory
-* Recovery cycle: one DRAM finish READD data, depending on initial architecture of DRAM, does not do anything, we caled recovery cycle.
+* **Recovery cycle**: one DRAM finish READ data, depending on initial architecture of DRAM, does not do anything, we caled recovery cycle.
 * <img src="./img/28.png" alt="alt text" width="500" height="300">
-* Cycle Time: From beginning to the end of the after READ waiting we called Cycle time.
+* **Cycle Time**: From beginning to the end of the after READ waiting we called Cycle time.
 It is probably the most important timing quantity for a memory because it dictates how quickly we can complete an entire READ cycle and then be ready to start the next READ cycle.
 * Performance calculationL